Hexagon/primer/implementations/aswasm/README.md

 ## Build

-Use `deno task build-optaswasm` in root folder
+Use `deno task build-aswasm` in root folder

 Or